stummjr/blog/content/post/stop-using-dark-background.md

 Check out [this blog post](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) to see how it feels.

-# How I fixed this
+# How I fixed the issue
-All I did was changing my whole desktop to use a light background for everything.
+To avoid this issue, all I did was changing my whole desktop to use a light background for everything.
 [Solarized Light](https://ethanschoonover.com/solarized/) is my favorite color scheme for my editor, terminal, and many other apps.
 This is how my development environment looks like these days:

 {{< figure src="/img/light-env.png" width="500" >}}